vkafkain/Backend/README.md

 * [mysql2](https://www.npmjs.com/package/mysql2) - MySQL client for Node.js with focus on performance.
 Supports prepared statements, non-utf8 encodings, binary log protocol, compression, ssl much more.
 * [sequelize](https://www.npmjs.com/package/sequelize) - Sequelize is an easy-to-use and promise-based Node.js ORM tool for Postgres, MySQL, MariaDB, SQLite, DB2, Microsoft SQL Server, and Snowflake.
 It features solid transaction support, relations, eager and lazy loading, read replication and more.
 * [cors](https://www.npmjs.com/package/cors) - CORS is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.
+* [JWT](https://www.npmjs.com/package/jsonwebtoken) - JSON Web Token (JWT) is a compact URL-safe means of representing claims to be transferred between two parties.